Seized Property & Evidence Unit

 Seized/found property auctions

-Property seized in criminal investigations, or recovered items that go unclaimed are posted online through Police Auctions Canada, a website that operates similarly to eBay.
+Property seized in criminal investigations, or recovered items that go unclaimed are posted online through Police Auctions Canada, a website that operates similar to eBay.

-As an added benefit a large portion of the sales goes back to help sponsor non-profit organizations and community projects in each of the areas represented.
+As an added benefit a large portion of the sales goes back to help sponsor non-profit organizations and community projects in each of the communities whose police services take part in this service.

 - Firearms will only be released at a pre-scheduled appointment made through the Property Unit.